viperleed/viperleed/doc/content/example_systems/Cu(111)-Te.rst

 amplitudes and (:math:`z`) positions.
 See e.g. file ``DISPLACEMENTS_fine_2``
 in the input files, but feel free to play around with the setting yourself, to get a feeling for the available options.
-Altogether, this should bring us to an R-factor :math:`R_P \approx 0.19`, which is already a good agreement for such a heavily corrugated surface, details see discussion in Ref. :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.
+Altogether, this should bring us to an |R factor| :math:`R_\mathrm{P} \approx 0.19`, which is already a good agreement for such a heavily corrugated surface, details see discussion in Ref. :cite:p:`kisslingerSubmonolayerCopperTelluride2021`.

 Error calculation